dk14/wolfram-mega/README.md

 ## TODOs

-- implement pledges, add quorums and pledges to mockup oracle
+- implement slashing, add slashing and multisigs to mockup oracle
 - mockup database for webapp
 - bind models for webapp
 - detect matching stages for webapp